-" $\blacktriangle$ " when a close relative of the director fell under the category in the past j.
-A person who executes business (limited to the principal) in a corporation that is a customer of a listed company other than customers falling in either category of f, g and h above k.
-A person who executes business (limited to the principal) in a corporation at which an outside officer of the company concurrently has a position of outside officer l.
-A person who executes business (limited to the principal) in a corporation to which a listed company offers donation m.Others
+- j.
+A person who executes business (limited to the principal) in a corporation that is a customer of a listed company other than customers falling in either category of f, g and h above - k.
+A person who executes business (limited to the principal) in a corporation at which an outside executive of the company concurrently has a position of outside executive - 1.
+A person who executes business (limited to the principal) in a corporation to which a listed company offers a donation m.Other